-The extended SSI will use Network Service Agreements (NSAs) and Extensible Space Communication Cross Support Service Management (ESCCS-SM) requests to arrange for ESLT link and network layer services.
+SSI Stage 3 will use Network Service Agreements (NSAs) and Extensible Space Communication Cross Support Service Management (ESCCS-SM) requests to arrange for ESLT link and network layer services.
 The NSA covers SSI services from the service providing ESLTs, and increasingly automated exchanges for coordination among users, ESLTs, and between ESLTs.
 The SSI Architecture, for Stages 2 and 3, describes the specific planning and scheduling document exchanges that are to occur among coordinating authorities and within a multi-agency organization called the Coordinating Council.
 The SSI Architecture should be referenced for these details (see reference [D6]).

 Practical Limits on Protocol Choices